cloudmesh-community/sp19-222-92/project-report/report.md

 advancements in biomedical engineering which have made sensory technology better to create more informative data.
-These new innovations in sensory tech can now measure data points such as “temperature, oxygen saturation levels and heart rate (SpO2) through photo optic sensors in wearable rings and wrist devices”.
+These new innovations in sensory tech can now measure data points such as “temperature, oxygen saturation levels, and heart rate (SpO2) through photo optic sensors in wearable rings and wrist devices”.
 These new advancements are necessary because now, more than ever, “the differences between athletes are becoming more and more slight” which